p4lang/p4c/docs/README.md

 overview of the compiler goals and architecture.

 ## Documentation Comments Style Guide
-- Use triple slashes `///` for documenting functions and classes in header files.
+- Use triple slashes `///` for documenting functions and classes in files.
 - Double slashes `//` should be used for "internal" comments within functions.
 - For rare occasions such as adding comments to multi-line macros, you may use `/* ... */` style comments.